Teaching Justice Webinar Series

 Taught by M. Eve Hanan (UNLV, Boyd School of Law), Robin Walker Sterling (Denver, Sturm College of Law), Rachal Moran (University of St. Thomas School of Law), and Anne Traum (UNLV, Boyd School of Law).

 Teaching Justice in the Context of Immigrants’ Rights

-taught by Annie Lai, Clinical Professor of Law and Co-Director of the Immigrant Rights Clinic at the University of California, Irvine School of Law, along with Sameer Ashar, Vice Dean for Experiential Education and Professor of Law, UCLA
+Taught by Annie Lai, Clinical Professor of Law and Co-Director of the Immigrant Rights Clinic at the University of California, Irvine School of Law, and Sameer Ashar, Vice Dean for Experiential Education and Professor of Law, UCLA.

 Shifting Power through Transformative Lawyering in Community Economic Development

 September 26, 2018